 Assistant Professor English

 As an American film scholar, Will Scheibel researches and writes about Hollywood cinema of the studio and post-World War II eras.
 He is interested in the relations between classical film aesthetics and the culture of modernity at the middle of the twentieth century, particularly surrounding issues of authorship, stardom and performance, genre, and representation.

 With Steven Rybin, he co-edited Lonely Places, Dangerous Ground (SUNY Press, 2014), a collection of twenty essays on the films and career of director Nicholas Ray that also includes a 1977 interview published in English for the first time in its entirety.
-Continuing his work on Ray, the monograph American Stranger (SUNY Press, forthcoming 2017) traces the lines that shape his reputation as a “rebel auteur” and contour the ideologies of his directorial style, from discourses on film authorship and 1950s images of male performance, to his foray into the film avant-garde and legacy in modernist art cinemas.
+Continuing his work on Ray, the monograph American Stranger (SUNY Press, 2017) traces the lines that shape his reputation as a “rebel auteur” and contour the ideologies of his directorial style, from critical discourses on film authorship and 1950s performances of masculinity, to his foray into the film avant-garde and legacy in modernist art cinemas.

-Prof. Scheibel holds a Ph.D. in Film & Media Studies from Indiana University, an M.A. in Film & Literature from Northern Illinois University, and a B.A. in Cinema from the University of Iowa.
+Professor Scheibel holds a Ph.D. in Film & Media Studies from Indiana University, an M.A. in Film & Literature from Northern Illinois University, and a B.A. in Cinema from the University of Iowa.
 In addition to teaching in the Department of English, he is also Advising Faculty in the Goldring Arts Journalism Program in the S. I. Newhouse School of Public Communications.

 Research and Teaching Interests

-Film aesthetics, history, and criticism; film and media theory; Hollywood cinema of the studio and postwar eras; director/authorship studies; star/performance studies; film and literary genres; identity, difference, and representation in cinema; film genre; American modernism, modernity, and mass culture
+Film aesthetics, history, and criticism; film and media theory; Hollywood cinema of the studio and postwar eras; director/authorship studies; star/performance studies; identity, difference, and representation in cinema; film genre; American modernism, modernity, and mass culture